annika-philipp/form-validation-problem/README.md

 # Form validation problem

-Hi and yes, I've stumbled across this and want to work at [Springload](https://www.springload.co.nz/).
+Hi and yes, I've stumbled across this challenge.

 ## To see my solution locally